twpride/tangram/README.md

 ## Puzzle solve state detection

 ### Motivation: timed gameplay
-A dimension that is unique to this implementation Tangram is that the player is scored by how quickly he/she can solve a puzzle.
+A dimension that is unique to this implementation of Tangram is that the player is scored by how quickly he/she can solve a puzzle.
 A timer automatically starts when the player enters a level and is only stopped whenever the user exits (by hitting pause, or switching tabs) or when the puzzle is solved.
-This added timing component meant that the program would need a quick and cheap way to constantly check whether the puzzle had been solved.
+This added timing component means that the program would need a quick and cheap way to constantly check whether the puzzle had been solved.

 ### Solution: counting pixels on a secondary &lt;canvas&gt;

 For the aforementioned task, a raster based overlap detection algorithm was developed.
-The approach involed painting the silhouette and tiles onto a secondary canvas, making sure the two entities are centered with respect to one another, and then counting the non-overlapping pixels on the silhoutte.
+The approach involves painting the silhouette and tiles onto a secondary canvas, making sure the two entities are centered with respect to one another, and then counting the non-overlapping pixels on the silhoutte.

-The screenshot below shows live game play with the secondary canvas overlayed on top.
+The screenshot below shows live gameplay with the secondary canvas overlayed on top.
 As the tiles on the main canvas moves, the secondary canvas is also updated.
-The green counter is a live reading of sum of cyan pixels currently displayed.
+The green counter is a live reading of sum of total number of non-overlapping silhouette pixels.
 Notice that when the when the probem solved, the green coutner drops to below 6000, which is the solve threshold, and the timer stops.

 <p align="center">
  <img width="360" height="auto" src="https://raw.githubusercontent.com/twpride/tangram/master/demo/sil_opt.gif">